AngeloAXNGR/odin-recipes/README.md

 This is the final part of the HTML section in the Foundations course of The Odin Project.

-By the end of this task, I am expected to have developed a basic recipe website by applying my knowledge in basic HTML such as Text elements and Lists.
+By the end of this task, I am expected to have developed a basic recipe website by applying my knowledge in basic HTML such as Text elements, Lists, Links and Images.